 You have to think of an earthquake as an area on a fault rather than just a point.
 It starts at a point and then the rupture propagates along the fault at around 2 kilometers or so per second.
 So the larger the area of the fault that ruptures, the longer the duration of the earthquake.
 And larger magnitude earthquakes have larger fault areas.
 So there is a general relationship between duration and magnitude.

-You also have to specify a duration of shaking over a given level.
-We can actually detect the shaking from the very largest earthquakes for weeks after they occur but no one would say that they felt it for that long.
+You must also specify a duration of shaking over a given level.
+We can actually detect the shaking from the very largest earthquakes for weeks after they occur, but no one would say that they felt it for that long.
 So the duration of shaking is a very complex topic.
 We actually do use the duration of shaking to estimate the magnitude for some small earthquakes.
 If you see a "Md" or "duration magnitude" on the Latest Earthquake webpages, this is what has been done.

 This is much like having someone yell, counting the echos, and then estimating how loud they yelled from how many echos you could hear.
 Finally, the damage to a given structure will depend both on the amplitude of the shaking and its duration.
 How to best combine these quantities into an estimate of the amount of damage is ongoing research.